 With both the time and motivation for the journey, our reward was flat whites served in alligator-embellished go-cups.
 Since Congregation Coffee Roasters got its name from the word used to describe a group of gators, the cups made sense.
 More importantly, the freshly roasted coffee fueled us for the short return ride.

 We understand that not everybody has the time and motivation to make the short journey across the Mighty Mississippi and that’s okay.
 Congregation’s beans are available for purchase at spots like Cochon Butcher and Whole Foods.
-Its coffee is also served at top New Orleans restaurants including Brennan’s, Cavan and Herbsaint as well as at many of the city’s best bars.
+Its coffee is also served at top New Orleans restaurants like Brennan’s and Herbsaint as well as at many of the city’s best bars.

 Check the cafe’s website for updated information about pop-up brunches before you decide which day to make the journey.
-If you’re smart, your visit will coincide with a roasting day.
+If you’re lucky, your visit will coincide with a roasting day.

 Operated by New Orleans’ Regional Transit Authority, the ferry to Algiers Island cost $2 at the time of our visit.